 - Supreme Court of Western Australia; Federal Court of Australia; High Court of Australia

-Doyle's Guide — Recognized as one of Western Australia's leading construction lawyers (2022) and as one of Australia's construction Rising Stars (2018-2021)
+Recognized in Doyle's Guide's list of Western Australia's leading construction and infrastructure litigation lawyers (2022-2025) and Australia's construction Rising Stars (2018-2021)